- Latest News

 The NCAA division two has 172 programs, each having 9 full soccer scholarships per squad.
 Both of these divisions vary in standard significantly with some very strong colleges and players in each, but the mid to lower end level is an achievable target for good club/regional players.

 In the NAIA there are 12 full scholarships available per squad amongst the 216 college soccer programs.
-With the NAIA being a seperate association to the NCAA with its own eligibility centre, rules and regulations, you will often find some very good players and teams although generally the standard is not as high as the NCAA.
+With the NAIA being a separate association to the NCAA with its own eligibility centre, rules and regulations, you will often find some very good players and teams although generally the standard is not as high as the NCAA.

-For student-athletes that have not met the initial eligibilty criteria for either the NCAA or NAIA, the NJCAA is a great option that will act as a stepping stone for two years, allowing you to transfer to a four-year institution for the remaining two years until you graduate.
+For student-athletes that have not met the initial eligibility criteria for either the NCAA or NAIA, the NJCAA is a great option that will act as a stepping stone for two years, allowing you to transfer to a four-year institution for the remaining two years until you graduate.
 There are 18 full soccer scholarships per squad available to the 291 colleges that compete in this division, with only 25% of the team however being allowed from outside of the USA.

 Womens soccer in the USA is one of the biggest female sports in the country, with the US national team consistently ranked amongst the best in the world.